 Help is Available for All Types of Bipolar Disorder

 Medications are typically an important part of treatment and might include mood stabilizers, antipsychotic medications, or antidepressants.
-Such medications usually need to be taken regularly to be effective.
+Such medications for bipolar disorder usually need to be taken regularly to be effective.
 If you have been diagnosed with bipolar disorder, you and your doctor will work together to find the right medication or combination of medications for your unique needs.
 As everyone responds to medication differently, you may have to try several different medications before you find one that relieves your bipolar disorder symptoms.

 With treatment and through an individual’s own efforts, people with all types of bipolar disorder can live rich, rewarding lives.